The Megaminx - Easy Solution

 Start the Megaminx simulator

 The Megaminx is an official WCA competition event.
-The World Record is held by the Korean Yu Da-Hyun with a 33.17s result.
+The World Record is held by Leandro Martín López (Argentina) with 23.18 seconds. result.

 megaminx